coala/coala/docs/Getting_Involved/Testing.rst

 To run tests, you will need to open a file located in the default coala directory
-If you have not already, you can start by cloneing a copy of the project to your local machine.
+If you have not already, you can start by cloning a copy of the project to your local machine.

 Either fork the repo on Github https://github.com/coala-analyzer/coala, or clone it directly from coala